vvampirius/retracker/README.md

 * Keep all in memory (no persistent; doesn't require a database).
 * Single binary executable (doesn't require a web-backend [apache, php-fpm, uwsgi, etc.])
+* Can collect peers from external trackers (HTTP only)
 * Expose some metrics for Prometheus monitoring

 ## Installing